Professor of Economics and Public Policy

 Jonathan publishes articles on economic issues regularly in the UK and international press and comments frequently in the print and broadcast media.
 His recent book, “Capitalism”, is published by Quercus.
 He has testified on numerous occasions before Parliamentary committees, in particular the Treasury Committee and the Home Affairs Committee.

-“The economic impact of Brexit: Immigration” forthcoming in the Oxford Review of Economic Policy, February 2017.
+“The economic impact of Brexit: Immigration” Oxford Review of Economic Policy, February 2017.

-“Immigration and the UK-EU relationship” forthcoming in “The Economics of the UK-EU Relationship: From the Treaty of Rome to the Vote for Brexit" (edited by Nauro Campos and Fabrizio Coricelli), Palgrave, February 2017.
+“Immigration and the UK-EU relationship” in “The Economics of the UK-EU Relationship: From the Treaty of Rome to the Vote for Brexit" (edited by Nauro Campos and Fabrizio Coricelli), Palgrave, November 2017.

 "Free movement and immigration after Brexit", National Institute Economic Review, November 2016.

 “Capitalism”, Quercus Books, November 2016.

 "Immigration, free movement, and the UK referendum", National Institute Economic Review, May 2016

 "Issues in the design of fiscal policy rules" (with Simon Wren-Lewis), The Manchester School, August 2015

 "Labour mobility within the European Union" New Palgrave Dictionary of Economics, July 2015